 - Injuries incurred by anyone because of the fire

 - Nature of damage

 Maintain meticulous and organized records.

-Pursuit of a fire damage claim potentially constitutes a long convoluted process.
+Pursuit of a fire damage insurance claim potentially constitutes a long convoluted process.
 Frequent communication with the insurance company is critical, which means lots of emails, phone calls, in person meetings, and letters.
-A record of every instance of communication, including the time, place and subject matter of the interaction must be kept in case a claims dispute arises.
+A record of every instance of communication, including the time, place, and subject matter of the interaction must be kept in case a claims dispute arises.
 Relevant documents also should be kept organized and accessible.
 Examples of relevant documents include bills, receipts, invoices, building permits, and repair agreements.
 If you set up a binder with separate partitions to organize your records, this will make the task of working with the insurance company more efficient and allow you to be prepared if disagreements arise between you and the insurance company.